-Rick Lindquist, President of Zane Benefits, is an American entrepreneur and a frequent contributor and author and sought-after speaker.
+Rick Lindquist, President and CEO of Zane Benefits, is an American entrepreneur and a frequent contributor and author and sought-after speaker.
 In 2014, he co-authored a book with Paul Zane Pilzer called The End of Employer Provided Health Insurance that is a best seller on Amazon.
 Rick is responsible for the development of the firm’s flagship product, ZaneHealth, which helps employers ensure compliance with IRS, ERISA, and HIPAA regulations and the market reforms of the Affordable Care Act (ACA).
 In June of 2014, Rick was featured in an article on the front page of The New York Times Small Business Section explaining how Zane Benefits’ software addresses the challenges small businesses face in offering compliant health insurance solutions.
 Zane Benefits has also been featured on the front page of other national publications such as The Wall Street Journal and USA Today.
 Rick joined Zane Benefits as its thirteenth employee in 2007.
 He was promoted to Director of Sales in 2009 and took over as President in 2011.
 Rick received a Bachelor of Science in Economics and a Bachelor of Arts in Computer Science from Duke University.

 Sarah Barnes joined Zane Benefits with a wealth of operating experience.
 She spent 4+ years at Overstock.com as a member of the Executive Management Team responsible for running on-line marketing.
 Most recently, Sarah was a member of the leadership team and ran marketing at Daily Bread LLC -- a privately-held, fast-growing consumer goods company.
 Sarah began her career in commercial banking and investment banking at Barclays Bank PLC, Salomon Brothers and Salomon Smith Barney before joining The Mayfair Group as a Managing Director in private equity.
 She also spent several years working in asset management at Leucadia National Corporation overseeing strategic investments and portfolio companies.
 She holds a BA from Wellesley College and an MBA from Harvard Business School.